📄 Problem-Based SRS

 During Sprint Planning

-• Use /cp to capture user stories as customer problems
+• Use /customer-problems to capture user stories as customer problems

-• Use /fr to break down into technical requirements
+• Use /functional-requirements to break down into technical requirements

 During Feature Design

-• Use /zigzag to ensure design addresses all needs
+• Use /zigzag-validator to ensure design addresses all needs

 During Implementation